Caminaur/Testimonials-grid-section/README.md

 - CSS custom properties
 - Flexbox / CSS Grid

-### What I Learned

-In this project, I reviewed layout design and responsiveness.
-I focused on structuring content in a flexible way that adapts to different screen sizes I also practiced using CSS properties and layout techniques to keep the code clean and easy to maintain.

 ### Continued Development

 In future projects, I want to focus on accessibility best practices and improving how I structure CSS for scalability.